 Legal / Laws

-American Bar Association Commission on Domestic & Sexual Violence – the mission is to increase access to justice for victims of domestic violence, sexual assault and stalking by mobilizing the legal profession.
-The Commission addresses the acute need to increase the number of well-trained and supported attorneys providing representation to victims by providing creative training opportunities for lawyers, law students and other legal advocates, Chicago, IL.
-National Domestic Violence Pro Bono Directory.
+Commission on Domestic & Sexual Violence – the mission is to increase access to justice for victims of domestic violence, sexual assault and stalking by mobilizing the legal profession.
+The Commission addresses the acute need to increase the number of well-trained and supported attorneys providing representation to victims by providing creative training opportunities for lawyers, law students and other legal advocates.
+See National Domestic Violence Pro Bono Directory.

-American Bar Association Family Law Section – has the following six goals: 1) to promote and improve the family; 2) to be the pre-eminent voice on marital and family issues; 3) to serve our members; 4) to improve public and professional understanding about marital and family law issues and practitioners; 5) to increase the diversity and participation of our membership; and 6) to improve professionalism of all participants in the administration of marital and family law, Chicago, IL.
+Family Law Section – has the following six goals: 1) to promote and improve the family; 2) to be the pre-eminent voice on marital and family issues; 3) to serve our members; 4) to improve public and professional understanding about marital and family law issues and practitioners; 5) to increase the diversity and participation of our membership; and 6) to improve professionalism of all participants in the administration of marital and family law.

 American Society of Trial Consultants – the primary purposes and objectives are to: provide an opportunity for networking and dialogue among individuals who share professional interests in trial consulting, trial-related research and teaching; encourage and assist in the professional growth and training of Society members; provide a forum for the exchange of ideas, opinions, techniques, experiences and research results in the area of trial consulting; encourage the development and refinement of appropriate methods for the application of research techniques to trial practice; promote the effective and ethical use of trial consulting techniques by attorneys; and encourage awareness of and provide accurate information about trial consulting, Timonium, MD.